ronrihoo/Ubuntu-Alternative-Upgrade-Assistant/README.md

 ## Usage

 Once having exhausted all regular upgrade options, one may try using this alternative upgrade tool.
-The system must restart for every upgrade.
+The system must restart after each upgrade and all updates should be installed for each new version before proceeding to a next upgrade.

 As an example, to upgrade from Vivid (15.04) to Xenial (16.04), one must first upgrade from Vivid (15.04) to Wily (15.10), then from Wily to Xenial.